Central Corridor (Union Pacific Railroad): History

-BNSF obtained trackage rights along the entire Central Corridor in 1996, in exchange for not objecting to the UP-SP merger.
+The portion east of Salt Lake City came under the UP's control with the 1996 acquisition of the Southern Pacific Transportation Company.
+BNSF obtained trackage rights along the entire Central Corridor in 1996, in exchange for not objecting to the UP–SP merger.
+The Western Pacific and D&RGW portions of the line were part of the Gould transcontinental system.

+Role in Uinta Basin Rail project

-During 2022 and 2023 the Central Corridor was at the center of controversy, due to the fact that with the Uinta Basin Railroad construction project in Utah, an increase in the number of trains loaded with waxy-crude Oil that would run daily through the Corridor was projected.
-The project also included an eventual reactivation of the line from Dotsero to Pueblo through the Tennessee Pass (out of service since 1997) to decompress the Central Corridor should it operate at the limit of its maximum daily train capacity.
+The Central Corridor was at the center of controversy in 2022–23 due to the Uinta Basin Rail project in Utah, which would have added trains to the Corridor carrying waxy-crude oil.
+The project also proposed reactivating the Dotsero–Pueblo Tennessee Pass line (which had been out of service since 1997) to bypass the Central Corridor should it reach capacity.

-Both Eagle County and environmental groups lobbied hard to put the project on hold for the time being, citing the potential risks of increased oil train daily traffic both in the Central Corridor and eventually through Tennessee Pass.
-One of the major concerns that both Eagle County and environmental groups indicated is that if a major derailment were to occur on the Central Corridor or Tennessee Pass route with the resulting Oil spill, the environmental consequences to the Colorado River (which runs adjacent to the Central Corridor rail tracks), or the Arkansas River, which runs adjacent to the Tennessee Pass tracks, would be catastrophic.
-Eagle County's opposition to the Uintah Basin project led to the Supreme Court ruling Seven County Infrastructure Coalition v.
-Eagle County focused on an appeal court's interpretation of the National Environmental Policy Act which had paused the Uinta Basin Rail project.
-In an 8-0 ruling, the court ruled against Eagle County, citing that potential environmental impacts there from the Utah rail project on rail traffic outside of the Uinta Basin line itself, is outside the scope of an environmental impact statement as outlined according to NEPA.
+Eagle County and environmental groups lobbied against the project, citing the increased risk for a major derailment and subsequent oil spill into the Colorado River (which runs along the Central Corridor) or the Arkansas River (which runs along the Tennessee Pass line).
+Eagle County's opposition to the project led to the Supreme Court ruling Seven County Infrastructure Coalition v.
+Eagle County, which focused on an appeal court's interpretation of the National Environmental Policy Act (NEPA) that had paused the project.
+In an 8–0 ruling, the court ruled against Eagle County, stating that potential environmental impacts outside the project's construction limits in Utah were not within the scope of an environmental impact statement as prescribed by NEPA.